barr-israel/barrcodes/content/posts/graveler-simulation.md

 ### The Need For More Accuracy
 Since every change so far had a big effect on performance, the setup used until now was sufficient, but when looking for more minor differences there are a few more things that help improve benchmark stability:

-- Locking the CPU to it's base clock prevents random clock boosts from affecting the results, this can reduce the deviation of the runs significantly, especially when the boosts cause thermal throttling.
+- Locking the CPU to its base clock prevents random clock boosts from affecting the results, this can reduce the deviation of the runs significantly, especially when the boosts cause thermal throttling.
 - Warmup runs put the CPU in a higher power state(unless locked) and causes the program to be cached, making the first real runs more accurate.
 In some languages, it also causes code to be JIT compiled during the warmup, making the actual runs only run the optimized version instead of a mix that also includes the compilation time.
 - Running the program more times means more numbers to work with, giving a more accurate average.

 In this case I've seen the standard deviation go down from 5-6% to sometimes as low as 0.5~1%.
-For these reasons, all benchmarks until the final one will use 10 warm-up rounds, 50 real runs, and the CPU will be locked to it's base 2.6GHz.
+For these reasons, all benchmarks until the final one will use 10 warm-up rounds, 50 real runs, and the CPU will be locked to its base 2.6GHz.
 For comparison, the last single-threaded version takes **4.6s** under these conditions.

 ### The Solution